1972 Winter Olympic Games in Sapporo Logo

 Year | 1972 |

-The Olympics 1972 Sapporo logo contains colors
+The Olympics 1972 Sapporo logo features colors

 This is a color scheme of Olympics 1972 Sapporo.
 You can copy each of the 1972 Winter Olympic Games in Sapporo logo colors by clicking on a button with the color HEX code above.

-Additional Winter Olympic Games Logos
+Winter Olympic Games logos

 The 1972 Winter Olympics, officially known as the XI Olympic Winter Games (Japanese: 第十一回オリンピック冬季競技大会 Dai Jūichi-kai Orinpikku Tōkikyōgi Taikai) (French: Les XIes Jeux olympiques d’hiver), were a winter multi-sport event which was held from February 3 to February 13, 1972, in Sapporo, Hokkaidō, Japan.
 It was the first Winter Olympics to be held outside Europe and North America, and only the third game (summer or winter) held outside those regions overall, after Melbourne (1956 Summer Olympics) and Tokyo (1964 Summer Olympics).